Post-traumatic Stress Disorder (PTSD) Therapy for Wisconsin Correctional Facilities

 Results

-The project team recruited men and women in Wisconsin state prisons to complete a 12-session group CPT course.
-In the first phase of the study, therapists from the UW research team provided treatment to six CPT groups in a women’s prison and six groups in a men’s prison.
+The project team recruited incarcerated men and women in Wisconsin state correctional facilities to complete a 12-session group CPT course.
+In the first phase of the study, therapists from the UW research team provided treatment to six CPT groups in a women’s correctional facility and six groups in a men’s correctional facility.
 Participants’ retention and satisfaction were high, and they experienced no significant safety concerns related to the treatment.
 In addition, there was a strong and clinically significant reduction in PTSD symptoms after completing CPT.
-In the second phase of the study, DOC psychologists provided treatment in collaboration with the UW research team for six CPT groups at a women’s prison and one group at a men’s prison.
-Results from these groups were similarly positive to the first phase.
-Moreover, DOC therapists were highly satisfied with the treatment, noted numerous positive changes among participants after completing CPT and recommended providing the treatment to their colleagues.

 More about the Collaborative Health Sciences Program